 Chia seeds make a wonderful addition to granola, like in this recipe for cherry almond chia granola.
 Regular rolled oats are combined with buckwheat groats, organic quinoa grain, organic chia seeds, sliced almonds, ground cinnamon, sea salt, vanilla extract, maple syrup, oil, and dried tart cherries for the perfect start to any morning.

 Chia Recipes (On the Savory Side)

-In this creative recipes for baked chia bagels, chia seeds are used in two ways: as a substitute for eggs and as a garnish.
-The chia is combined with water to form a gel (an egg replacement) and is then combined with grapeseed oil and mixed with dry ingredients like Gluten Free All Purpose Baking Flour, xanthan gum, sugar, and instant yeast.
+Looking for a baked good recipe to try?
+In this creative recipe for baked chia bagels, chia seeds are used in two ways: as a substitute for eggs and as a garnish.
+The chia is combined with water to form a gel (an egg replacement) and is then combined with grape seed oil and mixed with dry ingredients like Gluten Free All Purpose Baking Flour, xanthan gum, sugar, and instant yeast.
 The bagels are then sprinkled with chia seeds before being baked.
 Spread with avocado and black pepper and enjoy!